eclipse-archived/ceylon-ide-intellij/README.md

 ## Install from sources

-If you want to use the current version, or debug/hack this plugin, you will need to build it from sources :
+If you want to use the current version, or debug/hack this plugin, you will need to build it from sources:

 1. Make sure you are using **IntelliJ 14 or 15** (it won't work with the current stable version 12.x, and might not work with version 13.x)